-- > Has not used tobacco products during the past 24 months: - The surcharge does not apply.
-No action is required for the non-tobacco user. - > Is a tobacco-product user: - Complete the Tobacco Cessation/Physician Affidavit and submit with appropriate documentation of Tobacco Cessation Program completion to Cover-Tek and the surcharge will be waived, or - Do nothing and the surcharge will apply. - > Has been tobacco free for the last six months: - Complete the Tobacco Cessation/Physician Affidavit and submit with appropriate documentation of Tobacco Cessation Program completion to Cover-Tek and the surcharge will be waived, or - Do nothing, and the surcharge will apply.
+> Has not used tobacco products during the past 24 months:

+- The surcharge does not apply.
+No action is required for the non-tobacco user. - > Is a tobacco-product user or has been tobacco free for the last six months: - Complete the Tobacco Cessation/Physician Affidavit and submit with appropriate documentation of Tobacco Cessation Program completion to Navigate and the surcharge will be waived, or - Do nothing and the surcharge will apply.